DaddyWarbucks/feathers-fletching/docs/hooks.md

   artist_profile: (result, context, prepResult) => {
     // Keys are iterated over syncronously in order of their definition.
-    // This means that `status`, `summary`, and `author` will all be present
+    // This means that `status`, `summary`, and `artist` will all be present
     // by the time this `artist_profile` virtual is run.
 We can use the
-    // `author` virtual here because it has already been populated if (artist.is_public) {
+    // `artist` virtual here because it has already been populated if (artist.is_public) {
       return context.app.service('profiles').find({
         query: { artist_id: result.artist_id }